-Comprised of accomplished vocalists from the greater metropolitan area, performance highlights include Mahler’s Second Symphony, Vaughan Williams’ Sea Symphony, Orff’s Carmina Burana, Haydn's Creation, and Verdi's Te Deum.
+Comprised of accomplished vocalists from the greater metropolitan area, performances have included Mahler’s Second Symphony, Vaughan Williams’ Sea Symphony, Orff’s Carmina Burana, Haydn's Creation, and Verdi's Te Deum.
 The ensemble has also presented state, regional, and world premieres.

 Auditions are held on a rolling basis during the summer and throughout the season.
 During the audition, Music Director Bryan Black will evaluate vocal range and quality, pitch memory and music-reading skills.
 Singers should prepare a short selection of their own choice.

 For more information or to arrange an audition, please contact us below.

 Bryan Black has worked as a conductor, educator, church musician and arts advocate since moving to Atlanta in 1994.
 He first trained as an organist and pianist at the undergraduate level (BM, Samford University,) then followed a passion for choral music and conducting at the graduate level (MM, Florida State).
 While at FSU he was deeply influenced by Rodney Eichenberger – the internationally regarded pedagogue and conductor.
 Bryan also holds the “Certificate of German” granted by the Goethe-Institute in Berlin.
 As a church musician, Black served the 4,200 member First United Methodist Church of Marietta as Director of Music from 2003-2017.
 Previous church appointments have included work with the 1996 “Celebrate Faith and Arts” Olympic event and an invitational choir festival tour to Kristiansand, Norway.